lookit/ember-lookit-frameplayer/app/components/exp-lookit-iframe/doc.rst

 Examples
 ----------------

 This will present the website "example.com" inside an iframe within the Lookit experiment.
+The `iframe` frame will automatically add two query parameters to the end of the `iframeSrc` link: "child" (the child ID) and "response" (the response ID).
+This allows researchers to automatically link responses obtained via the external site embedded in the iframe to Lookit data.

 .. code:: javascript

-    "study-survey": {
+    "embedded-survey": {
         "kind": "exp-lookit-iframe",
         "iframeSrc": "https://example.com",
         "iframeHeight": "700px",
         "iframeWidth": "100%",
-        "optionalText": "Message to the participant."
+        "optionalText": "Please complete the survey above.
+When finished, click the green 'Next' button to continue with the experiment."
     }

-This example uses the `generateProperties` parameter to generate an iframe URL that contains custom query parameters: 'a1' for the child ID and 'a2' for the response ID.
+Some external websites require specific names for URL query parameters.
+In this case, researchers can use the `generateProperties` parameter to dynamically create an iframe URL that uses custom names for the child and response query parameters.
+In the example below, the `generateProperties` function generates the `iframeSrc` value during each session by combining the base URL ("https://example.com") with two query parameters: one called 'a1', which contains the child ID, and one called 'a2', which contains the response ID.
+This same approach can be used to add any other information to the iframe URL query parameters using the information that the `generatePropeties` function has access to, such as the randomized condition, previous responses, and child's demographics (language, gender, age etc.).

 .. code:: javascript

-    "iframe-calendly": {
+    "custom-query-parameters": {
         "kind": "exp-lookit-iframe",
         "iframeHeight": "1000px",
         "iframeWidth": "100%",
         "optionalText": "Please schedule a time to participate.
-When you are finished, click the green 'Next' button to move on.", "generateProperties": "function(expData, sequence, child, pastSessions, conditions) { return { 'iframeSrc': `https://calendly.com/example-link/30min?a1=${pastSessions[0].get('hash_child_id')}&a2=${pastSessions[0].get('id')}` }; }"
+When you are finished, click the green 'Next' button to move on.", "generateProperties": "function(expData, sequence, child, pastSessions, conditions) { return { 'iframeSrc': `https://example.com?a1=${pastSessions[0].get('hash_child_id')}&a2=${pastSessions[0].get('id')}` }; }"
     }

 Parameters